yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/_index.md

   unversioned: true
 ---

-YugabyteDB Managed is a fully managed YugabyteDB-as-a-Service that allows you to run YugabyteDB clusters on Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+YugabyteDB Aeon is a fully managed YugabyteDB-as-a-Service that allows you to run YugabyteDB clusters on Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 {{<tip>}}
-YugabyteDB Managed SLA service availability is [99.99%](https://www.yugabyte.com/yugabytedb-managed-service-level-agreement/#:~:text=a%20minimum%20of-,99.99,-%25%20of%20the%20time).
-For the current status of the service, see [YBM status](https://status.yugabyte.cloud/).
+YugabyteDB Aeon SLA service availability is [99.99%](https://www.yugabyte.com/yugabytedb-managed-service-level-agreement/#:~:text=a%20minimum%20of-,99.99,-%25%20of%20the%20time).
+For the current status of the service, see [Status](https://status.yugabyte.cloud/).
 {{</tip>}}

 {{< sections/2-boxes >}}